gajjarv/BaryCentricCorrection/README.md

-Barycentric correction for the BL SETI data products SIGPROC filterbank files
+Post-detection barycentric correction for narrowband SETI.

+Code uses TEMPO to calculate expected Doppler velocity towards the source position from the input file header.
+It takes SIGPROC formatted filterbank file as an input and outputs barycentrically corrected SIGPROC file as well.

 Requirements:
 -----------------